-Paleoanthropologist’s have reportedly discovered what they claim to be a new hominin species in northeastern China.
-The skull was uncovered outside of Harbin, and has a combination of features so divergent from Homo sapiens, Denisovans, and Neanderthals, that researchers believe it constitutes its own species, and that this species should be named Homo Longi, or “Dragon Man”.
+Paleoanthropologists have reportedly discovered what they claim to be a new hominin species in northeastern China.
+The skull was discovered outside of Harbin, and has a combination of features so divergent from Homo sapiens, Denisovans, and Neanderthals, that researchers believe it constitutes its own species and that this species should be named Homo Longi, or “Dragon Man.”

 This name has nothing to do with any resemblance between the skull and a dragon, however.
 It originates from the area the skull was discovered in: Heilongjiang, which is Black Dragon River in English.

 The Dragon Man is 146,000 years old and lived during the Middle Pleistocene.
-The Middle Pleistocene denotes the era of the Pleistocene–commonly referred to as the ice age– when homo sapien sapiens began to emerge, between 300 ka and 400 ka.
-The Dragon Man was believed to be around fifty years old when he died, and was large framed.
+The Middle Pleistocene denotes the era of the Pleistocene, commonly referred to as the ice age, when homo sapiens began to emerge, between 300 ka and 400 ka.
+The Dragon Man was believed to be around fifty years old when he died and was large-framed.

 Paleoanthropologists believe that the size and strength of the Dragon Man allowed him to weather harsh conditions and climates, making Homo longi more capable of traversing across Asia, where paleoanthropologists believe they may have interacted with Homo sapiens.

 “We see multiple evolutionary lineages of Homo species and populations coexisting in Asia, Africa and Europe during that time.
 So, if Homo sapiens indeed got to East Asia that early, they could have a chance to interact with H. longi, and since we don’t know when the Harbin group disappeared, there could have been later encounters as well,” said paleoanthropologist Chris Stringer, who is part of the team that discovered the Dragon Man and works at the Nature History Museum in London.